matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

     defects -- Increases --> TRS(Failed Deployment Recovery Time)
 ```

-This waste is a direct measure of the **Change Fail Percentage** and impacts **Failed Deployment Recovery Time**. **DORA**'s data shows that teams that build in quality through automation and shared ownership see lower failure rates and faster recovery - proving that speed and quality rise together.
+Defects are the direct driver of **Change Fail Percentage**.
+Low performers operate in a state where 40% of their changes fail, forcing them into reactive rework.

+When these defects occur, the impact on **Failed Deployment Recovery Time** is catastrophic.
+The 2024 data shows that Elite performers recover in less than one hour.
+Low performers take between one week and one month.
+This 2,293x difference proves that tolerating defects doesn't just hurt stability; it destroys your ability to recover.

 ### Unused Talent